 Shank 2 Review

-Shank is in the shit again and when the lives of those close to him are endangered, Shank sets out on a redemption filled rampage.
+Shank is in the shit again, and when the lives of those close to him are endangered, he sets out on a redemption-filled rampage.
 Shank moves much more fluidly than ever, especially in regards to dodging enemy attacks.
-Simply flicking the right stick will send him rolling to safety instead of the button combination required in the first.
+Simply flicking the right stick will send him rolling to safety instead of the button combination required in the first game.
 Picking up items and attacking are now two different buttons as well, so constantly picking up dropped items in the middle of a fight is a thing of the past.

-Enemies seemingly come from anywhere; they’ll be shooting from above, running in to get close to take you down and while you weren’t paying attention there’s a guy tossing an endless supply of grenades your way.
+Enemies seemingly come from anywhere; they'll be shooting from above, running in to get close to take you down, and while you weren't paying attention, there's a guy tossing an endless supply of grenades your way.
 Countering attacks puts you into an instant kill that is very satisfying to watch over and over.
-Nothing beats shoving a baseball bat down someones throat.
-Starting off with simple mindless soldiers that don’t take much to be nothing more than blood splatters and guts, the enemies near the middle of the game start to vary in difficulty.
-Shielded soldiers will be added to the mix that require heavy attacks to get through the shield and a huge charging character will force you not take a different approach to taken him down.
+Nothing beats shoving a baseball bat down someone's throat.
+Starting off with simple mindless soldiers that don't take much to be nothing more than blood splatters and guts, the enemies near the middle of the game start to vary in difficulty.
+Shielded soldiers will be added to the mix that require heavy attacks to get through the shield, and a huge charging character will force you to take a different approach to take him down.
 The side-scrolling action is rarely broken up, except for the couple sections where you mount a machine gun.
-These don’t last long, but are fun to take down huge amounts of enemies in very little time.
+These don't last long but are fun to take down huge amounts of enemies in very little time.

-While not an overly long single player experience, Shank 2 is a well-done and solid beat ‘em up adventure.
-The difficulty on the other hand is inconsistent at best which results in some frustrating areas, but with perseverance it can be overcome.
-I will warn though: there are sections where once you get knocked to the ground, you will be repeatedly get hit without any recovery time.
+While not an overly long single-player experience, Shank 2 is a well-done and solid beat 'em up adventure.
+The difficulty, on the other hand, is inconsistent at best, which results in some frustrating areas, but with perseverance, it can be overcome.
+I will warn though: there are sections where once you get knocked to the ground, you will repeatedly get hit without any recovery time.

 Simply Put